 What is it?

-Roasted almonds are as much a part of the "Chilbi" and the Swiss markets as the stomach bread.
-The almonds as a basic ingredient are boiled with sugar, cinnamon and water.
-As the water evaporates, a sweet, crunchy crust forms around the almonds.
+Roasted almonds are just as much a part of the “Chilbi” and Swiss markets as Magenbrot.
+The almonds are cooked with sugar, cinnamon, and water.
+As the water evaporates, a sweet, crunchy coating forms around the almonds.

 Where can I try it?